intuition-dev/mbCLIx/riot2/readme.md

     - There is some .js that we can hide in the tag
     - Could host the tag.js outside of the web app, think:  banner ad.
 Encapsulation!
 - Normally each tag, when mounted on the page, is passed the ViewModel.
 Binding is inside the tag.  eg: options
-- Tag does update() (using virtual DOM as is current fad)
+- component does update() (using virtual DOM as is current fad)
-- When possible make tag as much attribute or dom based. eg yield, and again ... attributes over .js
+- When possible make component as much attribute or dom based. eg yield, and again ... attributes over .js
 - CSS style could be scoped -  Scoped CSS :scope
 - Could be used in another webapps. eg: contact us.
-- There could be multiple instance of a tag on a page.
+- There could be multiple instance of a component on a page.
-- Leverage tag lifecycle events (eg mount) as needed.
+- Leverage component lifecycle events (eg mount) as needed.
-- Avoid tag mixins.
+- Avoid component mixins.
 - Should be able to work external
-- Should change based on html tag attributes.
+- Should change based on html component attributes.
 Use attributes when you can.

-- Tag should not reference or affect other things on a page.
+- component should not reference or affect other things on a page.
 It is one way communication from page.
-If anything: tag broadcasts events
+If anything: component broadcasts events

 ## Riot2

-The <yield> tag is a special riot core feature that allows you to inject and compile the content of any custom tag inside its template in runtime.
+The <yield> component is a special riot core feature that allows you to inject and compile the content of any custom component inside its template in runtime.

-In this example `html` which is passed to a `tag` from `index.pug` specified under the `boa-tag` tag (two form inputs):
+In this example `html` which is passed to a `tag` from `index.pug` specified under the `boa-tag` component (two form inputs):

 ```html
 boa-tag(type='sum', text='Check Sum!')